-Think of it this way.
-If you were to build an addition to your house and you hired a crew of 10 men and gave them all the hammers and nails they needed (but no wood), how far would they get?
+Think of it this way: if you were to build an addition to your house and you hired a crew of 10 men and gave them all the hammers and nails they needed (but no wood), how far would they get?

 Not far at all.
-They might swing those hammers around all day long but the new addition to your house would never be built.
+They might swing those hammers around all day long, but the new addition to your house would never be built.

 In order to build it, they need raw materials.
 Food is the raw materials for your body.
 Without it, you will never build more muscle than you have right now.

-- A calorie surplus – you must be taking in more calories than you burn off over the course of the day
+- A Calorie Surplus: You must be taking in more calories than you burn off over the course of the day.

-- Sufficient lean protein – protein will provide the building blocks that muscle tissue is made of
+- Sufficient Lean Protein: Protein will provide the building blocks that muscle tissue is made of.

-- Sufficient carbohydrates – carbohydrates provide the energy the body uses to assemble those building blocks (protein) into muscle tissue
+- Sufficient Carbohydrates: Carbohydrates provide the energy the body uses to assemble those building blocks (protein) into muscle tissue.

-- Sufficient dietary fats – these also provide energy but more importantly, help normalize key hormones (such as testosterone) that are essential for directing the muscle building process
+- Sufficient Dietary Fats: These also provide energy, but more importantly, help normalize key hormones (such as testosterone) that are essential for directing the muscle building process.

 How many of these do you need?

 Take your calorie surplus to about 250-500 calories over and beyond your daily maintenance requirements.
-This will generally have you gaining about ½-1 pound per week.
+This will generally have you gaining about 0.5-1 pound per week.
 Note that eating more than this doesn’t mean more muscle.
 It’ll just mean a higher chance of excess fat gain.

-To build muscle effectively, 0.8-1.2 grams of protein/lb. of bodyweight should be consumed.
-Consuming 0.2-0.25 grams/lb. immediately post workout can also give additional benefit in helping promote faster recovery, strength gains, and muscle size gains.
+To build muscle effectively, 0.8-1.2 grams of protein/lb of body weight should be consumed.
+Consuming 0.2-0.25 grams/lb immediately post workout can also give additional benefit in helping promote faster recovery, strength gains, and muscle size gains.

-And finally, carbohydrates and fats can fluctuate based on your own personal preferences, however most people will find they feel best on 100 grams of carbs or higher per day and no fewer than 0.35 grams of fat/lb. per day.
+And finally, carbohydrates and fats can fluctuate based on your own personal preferences.
+However, most people will find they feel best on 100 grams of carbs or higher per day and no fewer than 0.35 grams of fat/lb per day.
 On most natural bodybuilding programs, your intake of both of these nutrients will be higher than these numbers.

 Once you have your numbers down, you then need to consider your food choices.
-Some people adopt a ‘If It Fits Your Macro’s Approach’, meaning they eat anything they desire as long as they hit their numbers for the day.
+Some people adopt an ‘If It Fits Your Macro’s Approach’, meaning they eat anything they desire as long as they hit their numbers for the day.

 Others adopt a ‘clean eating’ style, meaning they only eat foods that are natural and unprocessed.

-Both of these methods can deliver results, but keep in mind eating clean, healthy foods will increase the probability that you build lean muscle mass, stay healthy, stay nourished, and feel energized throughout the day.
+Both of these methods can deliver results but keep in mind eating clean, healthy foods will increase the probability that you build lean muscle mass, stay healthy, stay nourished, and feel energized throughout the day.
 For most athletes, it’s simply the superior route to go.

 This doesn’t mean you can’t indulge occasionally, but keep it to a minimum amount for best results.

 In terms of meal frequency, feel free to divide your meals up as you choose, eating anywhere from 3-6+ meals per day.
 Just do be sure that you eat a good breakfast and get some protein and carbohydrates into your body as shortly after the workout as possible.
 These are the two periods when eating is a must for optimal results.
-In addition to that, eating within the 2 hours prior to exercise will also help ensure that you have the energy availability to complete that exercise session.
+In addition to that, eating within the 2 hours prior to exercise will also help ensure that you have the energy available to complete that exercise session.